konfig-dev/sportmonks-sdks/csharp/docs/OddsApi.md

 <a name="marketbyid"></a>
 # **MarketById**
-> OddsMarketByIdResponse MarketById (string version, int marketId)
+> OddsMarketByIdResponse MarketById (int marketId, string version = null)

 By ID